engyahmed7/food-tracking-system/README.md

 Access the admin panel at `/admin`.

-### Shipping Calculator

-The shipping calculator dynamically updates shipping costs based on the user's selected location and provides real-time feedback.

 ### Admin User Management

 To create a new Filament user, run the following command in the terminal: